chen0046/MLOPS_GROUP_33/reports/README.md

 >
 > Answer:

-We successfully deployed the API in the cloud.
+We deployed the API in the cloud.
 First, we used FastAPI to wrap the model into an application and tested its functionality locally using Swagger to ensure that the API endpoints could correctly handle input data and return prediction results.
 Then, we containerized the API application, created a `Dockerfile` to build the image, and pushed the image to Google Cloud Artifact Registry via Docker for cloud access and deployment.
 Next, we used Google Cloud Run to deploy the image to the cloud, successfully providing a scalable API service.
 Google Cloud Run allows our API to automatically scale based on load, ensuring high availability.
 This approach not only ensures the stable operation of the model in the cloud but also allows us to easily manage and update the service.

 ### Question 25